How I Make Money from YouTube Without Making Videos

 How much did I earn from YouTube ads without making videos?

-In January 2020 I received an unexpected email that came as a surprise.
+In January 2020, I received an unexpected and surprising email.

-HAAWK Inc. is a rights management company specializing in copyright management, monetization, music distributing, sync licensing, and many other things related to the world of music copyrights and royalties.
+HAAWK Inc. is a rights management company specializing in copyright management, monetization, music distribution, sync licensing, and many other things related to music copyrights and royalties.

 They offer a full-service YouTube Content ID and Facebook/Instagram rights management administration.
 This means my music is protected on these three platforms.

 Identifyy is their self-service music rights management platform.
-Every time I compose a new track, I upload it to their catalog and a unique fingerprint is generated.
-Then, this will be matched to the billions of videos on YouTube, Facebook, and Instagram to check for possible misusage of my music.
+Whenever I compose a new track, I upload it to their catalog, generating a unique fingerprint.
+Then, this will be matched to the billions of YouTube, Facebook, and Instagram videos to check for possible misusage of my music.

 So when I received that email, I went straight to Identifyy to see what happened.

-It seemed that in the third quarter of 2020, almost 5 million views were reported from YouTube for videos containing my music.
+In the third quarter of 2020, almost 5 million views were reported on YouTube for videos containing my music.

 Identifyy Youtube earnings report from 2020 Q3